lucasbss2/Restaurant-Menu---React-JS/README.md

 # Inspiration

-This project was inspired by Birthday Reminder by John Smilga React Course.
+This project was inspired by Menu Project by John Smilga React Course.

 The course can be found here: https://www.youtube.com/watch?v=a_7Z7C_JCyo